 MacFarlane hit the jackpot with the Ted movie.
 It grossed $550 million at the box office after receiving rave reviews from critics and movie-goers alike.

 Beyond the strong box office sales, Ted was a commercial success thanks to the range of licensed products and merchandise that were sold after the movie’s release.
-These have included Ted plush toys, a Ted talking bobble head, and a themed slots game where Ted wakes up during the game to trigger bonus modifiers.
+These have included Ted plush toys, a Ted talking bobble head and more.

 Ted also picked up nine awards including Best International Film at the Jupiter Awards and Best On-Screen Duo at the MTV Movie Awards.
 It was also nominated for a further 19 awards.